 Mario: You're so stubborn now that you're red, Luigi!
 Luigi: Yeah?
 Well, you're a blue know-it-all!

 Foot Focus: A barefoot Princess Toadstool in "Reign Storm".

-Heel Face Turn: During the episode "Crimes R Us," King Bowser Koopa abducted Crimewave Clyde out of prison to train his kids how to become hardcore criminals.
-They became too much for Clyde and after the Koopalings double crossed him with the Mushroom Kingdom Treasury, he switched sides with the Marios and gave Bowser and his kids a lesson in payback.
+Heel-Face Turn: During the episode "Crimes R Us", King Bowser Koopa abducted Crimewave Clyde out of prison to train his kids how to become hardcore criminals.
+They became too much for Clyde and after the Koopa Kids double crossed him at the Mushroom Kingdom Treasury, he switched sides with the Marios and gave Bowser and his kids a lesson in payback.
 Though Clyde did return to prison, he was more happy to 12,423-year prison sentence with no parole than to spend another day with the Koopas.

 Leitmotif: Since the show re-arranges most of the music from the game, the tunes are indicative of the character or type of environment that is currently on-screen.
 Examples: Water Land's theme playing any time there's a swimming scene; Dark Land's theme playing whenever King Koopa or his fortress is on-screen; the airship theme whenever Koopa's airship appears.
 And appropriately, most episodes ended with the credits theme from the game.

 Lolicon: Subverted in "The Beauty of Kootie": Mario uses Kootie's wand to transform Luigi into "Casanova Koopa".
 Kootie Pie immediately falls for him and kisses him on the lips passionately, which disgusts Luigi himself while in disguise.
 After Kootie accidentally changes him back (to say she overreacted would be a HUGE understatement), she spits out Luigi's germs.

 MacGuffin: The wand in "A Toadally Magical Adventure."